 Normal control of the ITS exhaust fan is through an adjustable speed drive receiving start/stop commands from the DCMIS as initiated by an operator from the facility operations room.
 Once started, the fan speed is controlled by the adjustable speed drive via an analog input from the DCMIS based on the differential pressure at the main exhaust duct.
 In the event that the analog input signal to the adjustable speed drive is lost or corrupted, the adjustable speed drive reverts to a predetermined set point that resides within the adjustable speed drive.
-The operating fan will shut down and the standby fan will automatically start via a hardwired logic interlock, if any of the following occurs: (1) low differential pressure across the operating fan coincident with low air flow; (2) high differential pressure across the HEPA filter train; (3) low differential pressure across the HEPA filter train.
+The operating fan will shut down and the standby fan will automatically start via a hardwired logic interlock, if any of the following occurs: (1) low differential pressure across the operating fan coincident with low air flow (fan failure); (2) high differential pressure across the HEPA filter train; (3) low differential pressure across the HEPA filter train; (4) fan trip.

 ITS Fan Coil Units during Normal Operation-ITS direct expansion fan coil units with remote ITS air-cooled condensing units are utilized to maintain space temperatures in each of the Train A or Train B ITS electrical and battery rooms.
 For added reliability, two fan coil units, each with an independent condensing unit, are provided for each ITS electrical and battery room.
 One fan coil unit is normally sufficient to maintain the unoccupied temperature criteria.
-However, the second fan coil unit starts upon failure of an operating fan coil unit or if the operating fan coil unit cannot maintain the required room temperature (especially when there is an extended personnel presence and the room temperature has to be lowered for personnel comfort).
+However, the second fan coil unit starts when either of the following occurs: (1) low differential pressure across the operating fan coincident with low air flow (fan coil unit failure); (2) fan trip.
+If the operating fan coil unit cannot maintain the required room temperature (especially when there is an extended personnel presence and the room temperature has to be lowered for personnel comfort) then the standby unit is manually started.
 The exhaust fans for the battery room are interlocked with the fan coil units, preventing both fan coil units from operating unless both battery room exhaust fans are running (to preclude pressurizing the battery rooms).
 The operation of the refrigerant compressors in the condensing units is controlled by the signal from the temperature sensor/transmitter located in the electrical room or the battery room (whichever is higher) as determined by a signal selector.
 The battery room exhaust operates continuously with sufficient volume changes per hour to preclude accumulation of hydrogen.
-A redundant, explosion-proof exhaust HEPA assembly is provided for each battery room with the standby unit starting automatically when the operating unit fails.
+A redundant, explosion-proof exhaust HEPA assembly is provided for each battery room with the standby unit starting automatically when either of the following occurs: (1) low differential pressure across the operating fan coincident with low air flow (fan failure); (2) fan trip.